-o. of financial years audited by current audit firm / No. of financial years the 16.00% 29.00% ompany has been audited (as a %)
+No. of financial years audited by current audit firm / No. of financial years the 16.00% 29.00% company has been audited (as a %)

-C.1.40 Is there a procedure to allow directors to take independent professional advice?
-If so, give details

-A specific procedure exists within the company in order for directors to obtain outside advice.

-To receive assistance in exercising their functions, article 28 of the Board Regulations provides in this regard that directors may request that the Board of Directors engage legal, accounting, financial or other expert consultants, at the expense of the company

-This engagement must necessarily refer to specific problems of a certain significance and complexity that arise in the

-The request to engage such consultants must be made to the chairman.
-It may be rejected by the Board of Directors if it

-- a) It is not necessary for the proper performance of the functions assigned to the directors. - b) The cost thereof is not reasonable in view of the importance of the problem and of the assets and income of the - c) The technical assistance sought may be adequately provided by experts or technicians of the Company, or has been

-In respect of the Audit Committee and the Appointments and Remuneration Committee, articles 15.8 and 17.9, ively, of the Board Regulations state that the committees may propose that the Board of Directors seek independent professional advice.

-Furthermore, said Committees may have access to any type of information or documentation of the Company that is necessary to better carry out their duties, pursuant to the provisions established in the foregoing articles of the Board Regulations.

-C.1.41 Indicate if there is a procedure to ensure that directors have the information they need in order to prepare for board and board committee meetings in good time.
-If so, give details.

-Desc ribe the pro cedure Yes X No
+Yes X No Describe the procedure A sp pecific procedure exists within the company in order for directors to obtain outside advice. may receive assistance in exercising their functions, article 28 of the Board Regulations provides in this regard that directors y request that the Board of Directors engage legal, accounting, financial or other expert consultants, at the expense o company. s engagement must necessarily refer to specific problems of a certain significance and complexity that arise in the formance of their duties. e request to engage such consultants must be made to the chairman.
+It may be rejected by the Board of Directors if i hown that: a) It is not necessary for the proper performance of the functions assigned to the directors. b) The cost thereof is not reasonable in view of the importance of the problem and of the assets and income of the Company, or c) The technical assistance sought may be adequately provided by experts or technicians of the Company, or has been entrusted to other outside experts. resp respect of the Audit Committee and the Appointments and Remuneration Committee, articles 15.8 and 17.9 pectively, of the Board Regulations state that the committees may propose that the Board of Directors seel ependent professional advice. nec thermore, said Committees may have access to any type of information or documentation of the Company that is sessary to better carry out their duties, pursuant to the provisions established in the foregoing articles of the Board gulations. dicate if there is a procedure to ensure that directors have the information they need in der to prepare for board and board committee meetings in good time.
+If so, give details Yes X No

 Board of Directors meetings are called at least six days in advance and all the relevant information is sent together with the call.
-The call always includes the agenda for the meeting and, as a general rule, the relevant information is attached, duly summarised and prepared
+The call always includes the agenda for the meeting and, as a general rule, the relevant information is attached, duly summarised and prepared.